Quadriffis/immortal-millionaire/3 - increase muscle strength.md

 1. Do high load exercises in low repititions
 	- Do not do exercises to muscle failure
 2. Do many repititions spaced out over the day
+	- Or if you prefer working in a gym, take breaks between sets

 ## Tools